 4. Promote limited-time offers to boost average order value

 Sayings like "but you must act now!," "while supplies last" and "if you call/order within the next 20 minutes" are well-worn cliches that originated in TV infomercials.
 They're not always presented in an appealing way that leads to conversation, but the underlying logic is solid - shoppers will act on a limited-time offer if it seems like a good value.

 Time-limited promotions are excellent for boosting order value and they can work better in e-commerce than on TV.
 At the same time, it helps you deal with two common problems:

 - Shopper procrastination: Consumers put off purchases until the last minute.
 In 2015, about half of respondents to an Ask Your Target Market survey reported still having some gifts left to buy mere days before Christmas.

 - Lack of returning customers: Only a fraction of e-commerce visitors are returning ones - about 30 percent, according to MarketingSherpa.
 This means that it is imperative to maximize value from first-time shoppers.
-Limited promotions, perhaps offering steep discounts with a minimum purchase value until a set time, can be useful on this front helping increase average order value.
+Limited promotions, perhaps offering steep discounts with a minimum purchase value until a set time, can be a useful tactic on this front helping increase average order value.